 Our Southern Souls is now almost 2,000 interviews, and some of the stories were in a book we published a few years ago.

 The stories are all unique, just like the people who shared them.
 They are funny and inspiring, sad and heartbreaking, or a quick moment in time.
 Still more are inspiring, and many connect us with history.
 Each story is a reminder of the broken and better sides of all of us and what humans overcome on a daily basis—just to live our lives.

 Readers say they find a part of themselves in the stories or share similar thoughts and feelings.
 These “strangers” and their stories have changed my life and helped me find my own story.
-They have taught me to pay more attention to life around me because there are interesting people everywhere you go, you just need open your eyes to see them.
+There are interesting people all around us, we just need to open our eyes to see them.

 Thank you for reading Souls,